 Twitter: I wasn’t a fan of Twitter and held off getting an account for some while.
 Does it help?
 Yes, I think so.
 It’s a good platform to get the word out.

 Why else might the book not be selling?

 It’s crap.
-Of course ‘crap’ is a relative term but generally I mean it’s badly formatted, badly written and well, bad.
-We’ve probably all seen them: those books in which the English language and grammar are distinctly lacking and plot is absence, or scraped from the internet.
-Now every author thinks their book is great, but honestly it’s worth making sure it’s well written, formatted properly and (preferably) edited.
+Of course ‘crap’ is a relative term but generally, I mean it’s badly formatted, badly written and well, bad.
+We’ve probably all seen them: those books in which the English language and grammar are distinctly lacking and a plot is absent or scraped from the internet.
+Now every author thinks their book is great, but it’s worth making sure it’s well written, formatted properly and (preferably) edited.
 Do you have a decent cover?
 A decent synopsis?

 KDP don’t have a quality check – that’s your job as well, at least in part.
 Formatting guidelines can be found here: https://kdp.amazon.com/help?topicId=A12NQC9HQPI9CA

 I find formatting for Kindle a lot easier than the other formats but with a decent knowledge of MSword it’s not that tricky.
 If you don’t have a good grasp you may be better to hire a formatter.
 (That might be a service on offer from us next year) or search the interweb for sites.